openTdataCH/ojp-gr-trip-planner/docs/features.md

 ### Probability tweaking

-The probability from STA is way lower then the one from SBB.
-Therefore a constant is added to all the locations from STA.
+The probability from STA is way lower than the one from SBB.
+Therefore, a constant is added to all the locations from STA.
 This constant can be changed in the [config](./src/config/index.ts) and is named `STA_SEARCH_TWEAK`.

 ## TripRequest